Table of Contents

 How to write an HR CV

-Here are three writing tips to help you write an HR CV that convinces a recruiter you should get an interview (you’ll also need to create a cover letter to complete your job application).
+Here are three writing tips to help you write an HR CV that convinces a recruiter you should get an interview.

 1. Spotlight your educational qualifications for an HR job